Turbo Pascal: Reception

 Besides allowing applications larger than 64 KB, Byte in 1988 reported substantially faster compiling and executing for version 4.0, and that although it did not maintain previous versions' "almost total" backward compatibility, conversion was fast and easy.
 The reviewer concluded, "I highly recommend Turbo Pascal 4.0 as an addition to any programmer's software repertoire".

 Byte in 1989 listed Turbo C and Turbo Pascal as among the "Distinction" winners of the Byte Awards.
 Citing their user interface and continued emphasis on speed, the magazine stated that "for rapid prototyping there's not much better".
 In the same issue Pournelle again praised version 4.0 and 5.0 of Turbo Pascal.
 Citing Anacreon as "a good example of how complex a program you can write in Pascal", and the many libraries from Borland and other developers, he wrote "I think it may well be the language for the rest of us".

+InfoWorld in 1991 said that Turbo Pascal for Windows 1.0 at $249 "continues to offer power, speed, simplicity, and a price/performance ratio that is one of the best in the industry".
+The magazine stated that Turbo "is definitely more Windows-oriented than Borland C++", improved on the latter's already excellent IDE, and "included some of the best documentation we've seen", with "the fastest turnaround from code to test we've seen in a low-level Windows programming environment".
+InfoWorld recommended it to "any Windows programmer".

 Scott MacGregor of Microsoft said that Bill Gates "couldn't understand why our stuff was so slow" compared to Turbo Pascal.
 "He would bring in poor Greg Whitten [programming director of Microsoft languages] and yell at him for half an hour" because their company was unable to defeat Kahn's small startup, MacGregor recalled.

 Successors

 By 1995 Borland had dropped Turbo/Borland Pascal and replaced it with the rapid application development (RAD) environment Borland Delphi, based on Object Pascal.
 The 32- and 64-bit Delphi versions still support the more portable Pascal enhancements of the earlier products (i.e., those not specific to 16-bit code) including the earlier static object model.
 This language backwards compatibility means much old Turbo Pascal code can still be compiled and run in a modern environment today.

+In 2006, Borland revived the Turbo brand name for a new line of single-language IDEs based on Borland Developer Studio 2006, including Turbo Delphi, Turbo C++, and Turbo C#.
+These products were discontinued in October 2009.

 Other suppliers have produced software development tools compatible with Turbo Pascal.
 The best-known are Free Pascal and Virtual Pascal.